Phaedra Ellis-Lamkins: Prince

 Ellis-Lamkins became the manager for the musician Prince in 2014.
 Under her management Prince performed a number of concerts to promote social justice causes, including one in Baltimore in honor of Freddie Gray, a man killed by Baltimore police.

 Ellis-Lamkins is credited with winning Prince's life-long battle to secure ownership of his masters.
 Van Jones described that occasion as "the happiest I have ever seen him."

 Honor

 In 2015 Ellis-Lamkins joined Honor, Inc. as their Head of Care.
-Honor is a San Francisco-based technology start up that helps people secure in-home health care professionals.
+Honor is a San Francisco-based technology start up that helps people secure in-home care professionals.

+Promise

+In 2017, Ellis-Lamkins co-founded Promise, a technology company that initially focused on alternatives to cash bail and incarceration.
+Under her leadership, Promise has evolved into a leading provider of digital infrastructure for utilities and government agencies.
+The company delivers scalable software tools for real-time payments, communications, and compliance monitoring, helping customers reduce operational costs, increase collections, and better serve constituents.

+As CEO, Ellis-Lamkins has raised venture capital from firms such as First Round Capital and Roc Nation, built a cross-functional team, and secured government contracts across the United States.
+Promise emphasizes ethical AI, data privacy, and accessibility for underserved populations, reflecting Ellis-Lamkins' commitment to both technology and dignity.

 Awards and recognition

 "Spur" awarded Phaedra Ellis-Lamkins the "2018 Silver Spur Awards" San Jose Magazine named Ellis-Lamkins one of the 100 most powerful people in Silicon Valley.
 The Silicon Valley Business Journal called her one of “40 to watch under 40.”
 In 2009, Ellis-Lamkins received the Visionary Leadership Award for her work as executive officer of the Labor Council and executive director of Working Partnerships USA.